 Data collection describes the numerical, categorical and textual facts measured, collected or calculated as the basis for creating information and its binary representation in digital systems.
-Data representation describes how data are represented and structured symbolically for storage and communication, by people and digital systems.
-Data interpretation describes the processes of extracting meaning from data. designing (AC) designed solution In Design and Technologies, a process that typically involves investigating and defining; generating; producing and implementing; evaluating; and collaborating and managing to create a designed solution.
-In Digital Technologies, one step in a four-stage process of defining, designing, implementing and evaluating to create a digital solution.
-A tool, product, process or system that has been designed for a specific purpose or to solve a problem.
-Examples in different technologies contexts include Digital Technologies Food specialisations Food and Fibre Production Materials Specialisations Engineering principles and systems Phones Printers Cameras Multimedia presentations Digital tablets Digital games - Sandwich - Fruit salad - Kitchen utensils Food products from the garden Garden tools Procedure for watering and mulching a garden - Designing a birthday card - toys - familiar objects - parks, gardens, playgrounds
+Data representation describes how data are represented and structured symbolically for storage and communication, by people and digital systems. g from data. scribes the processes of e xtracting • • build on a corr Mathematics cu designing (AC) In Design and Technologies, a process that typically involves investigating and defining; generating; producing and implementing; evaluating; and collaborating and managing to create a designed solution.
+In Digital Technologies, one step in a four-stage process of defining, designing, implementing and evaluating to create a digital solution. designed solution A tool, product, process or system that has been designed for a specific purpose or to solve a problem.
+Examples in different technologies contexts include Digital Technologies Food specialisations Food and Fibre Production Materials Specialisations Engineering principles and systems - Phones - Printers - Cameras - Multimedia presentations - Digital tablets - Digital games - Sandwich - Fruit salad - Kitchen utensils - Food products from the garden - Garden tools - Procedure for watering and - Designing a birthday card - toys - familiar objects - parks, gardens, playgrounds games mulching a garden